 Depending on the products that you intend to install, verify that you have the required operating system kernel and packages installed.

 Requirements listed in this document are current as of the date listed on the title page.
-To obtain the most current information about kernel requirements, see the online version on the Oracle Technology Network at the following URL:
+To obtain the most current information about kernel requirements, see the online version at the following URL:

 http://docs.oracle.com/